peterhaefliger/hugo/content/blog/funretrospectives.md

 ![12. check-in](../funretrospectives/images/12_check_in.png)

-Every participant can hit the button corresponding to the model which fits them most.
-Once the button is pressed, the count will be revealed to all participants.
-A participant who does not want to participate in this activity can reveal the result of the others with the **REVEAL** button:
+Every participant can hit the button corresponding to the character which fits them most.
+Once the button is pressed, the count will be anonymously revealed.
+A participant who does not want to participate in this activity can reveal the count with the **REVEAL** button:

 ![13. check-in executed](../funretrospectives/images/13_check_in_executed.png)